Monarchism: Nicaragua

 The miskito ethnic group inhabits part of the Atlantic coast of Honduras and Nicaragua, by the beginning of the 17th century the said ethnic group was reorganized under a single chief known as Ta Uplika, for the reign of his grandson King Oldman I this group had a very close relationship With the English, they managed to turn the Mosquitia coast into an English protectorate that would decline in the 19th century until it completely disappeared in 1894 with the abdication of Robert II.

 Currently, the Miskitos who are shot between the two countries have denounced the neglect of their communities and abuses committed by the authorities.
 As a result of this, in Nicaragua several Miskito people began a movement of separatism from present-day Nicaragua and a re-institution of the monarchy.

 United States

-English settlers first established the colony of Jamestown in 1607, taking its name after King James VI and I. For 169 years, the Thirteen Colonies were ruled by the authority of the British crown.
-The Thirteen American Colonies possessed a total of 10 monarchs, ending with George III.
-During the American Revolutionary War, the colonies declared independence from Britain in 1776.
-Despite erroneous popular belief, the Revolutionary war was in fact fought over independence, not anti-monarchism as is commonly believed.
-In fact, many American colonists who fought in the war against George III were monarchists themselves, who opposed George, but desired to possess a different king.
-Additionally, the American colonists received the financial support of Louis XVI and Charles III of Spain during the war.